miromanestar/jQuery-Youtube-Playlist-Gallery/README.md

 # jQuery-Youtube-Playlist-Gallery
 A HTML/JS/CSS paginated youtube playlist gallery with jQuery and fancybox!
+Also has built in search capability!

 Visit my github page for a live demo: https://miromanestar.github.io/jQuery-Youtube-Playlist-Gallery/